agavrin/ertogrul.github.io/1-PrepareLab/README.md

 ![image-w1-3](../images/w1-3.png)

-Click 'Next' button to move to next page.
-Now the verification code is generated to
+Click 'Next' button to move to the next page.
+Now the verification code is generated and sent to your inbox.

 ![image-w1-4](../images/w1-4.png)